Choi Sung-bong: Early life

-Sungbong Choi was born in Seoul, and was abandoned at an orphanage when he was three.
-He ran away from the orphanage to escape physical abuse, took a bus to Daejeon, and started living in the red light districts.
-His approach to Jeong-So Park for a music lesson was a life-changing event.
-Park agreed to teach him for free and got him more support from the church and ChildFund Korea.
+Sungbong Choi was born in Seoul and was abandoned at an orphanage when he was three.
+He ran away from the orphanage to escape physical abuse, took a bus to Daejeon, and started living in the red-light districts.
+He approached Jeong-So Park for music lessons; Park agreed to teach him for free and helped get him support from the church and ChildFund Korea.

 Education

-After passing elementary school and middle school through qualification examinations, Choi graduated from Dae-Jeon Art High School, and went on to the Department of Cultural Art Management at Kyung-Hee Cyber University.
+After passing elementary school and middle school through qualification examinations, Choi graduated from Dae-Jeon Art High School, and went on to study at the Department of Cultural Art Management at Kyung-Hee Cyber University.

-During his troubled youth, Choi claims he hid at a night school when he was 14 to escape area gang members.
+During his troubled youth, Choi claimed he hid at a night school at age 14 to escape area gang members.
 He learned how to read and write and applied for qualification examinations to pass elementary and middle school and enter high school.
 With hopes of learning music and spending his school years with friends, he entered Dae-Jeon Art High School.
-To earn school tuition fee and private lesson fees, he worked at a delivery service, but he suffered a grave injury while working the night shift.

-Choi seriously thought about dropping out of high school, and his music teacher testified that he was often absent because of the underprivileged surroundings.
+To earn school tuition fee and private lesson fees, he worked at a delivery service, but suffered an injury while working.
+Choi thought about dropping out of high school, and his music teacher testified that he was often absent because of the underprivileged surroundings.
 He gained admission to Hanyang University, but due to financial difficulties, was unable to pursue undergraduate education.
 Instead, he spent his days working as a day laborer.

 Career

 Korea's Got Talent

-On 6 June 2011, Choi's performance of Ennio Morricone's "Nella Fantasia" on Korea's Got Talent moved judges and audience members to tears.
+On 6 June 2011, Choi's performance of Ennio Morricone's "Nella Fantasia" on Korea's Got Talent was received positively.
 He introduced himself as a manual laborer who had made a living selling gum and energy drinks for ten years.

-All three judges, Kolleen Park, Jang Jin and Song Yun-ah, were impressed with his vocal talent.
-Choi advanced to the finals of the competition, finishing second by only 280 votes.
+All three judges, Kolleen Park, Jang Jin and Song Yun-ah, were impressed enough with his vocal talent that Choi was advanced to the finals of the competition, finishing second by only 280 votes.